 Lillian Gray interviewed by Lien Potgieter

 As parents, we want the best for our children.
+There is an obsession with perfectionism.
 We want them to achieve academic excellence and excel at a sport.
 Over and above the normal school activities, we also want them to learn to play a musical instrument, go for dance or karate classes, play chess or do ballet.

 Dr Leahy explains that high achievers are motivated by the satisfaction of achievement and don’t heed to setbacks and mistakes too much.
 A perfectionist, however, is motivated by a fear of failure and the desire to gain acceptance.
 Anxiety causes mistakes to be seen as evidence they are not good enough.

 Perfectionism then can have a significant impact on kids’ well-being and relationships.
 Self-criticism can eventually lead to low self-esteem.
 Frequent frustrations can result in tears, tantrums and stress.
 The fear of failure can curb ambition and achievement… This can keep them from reaching their full potential.

 Lillian wants to teach parents and children that mistakes simply opens up new possibilities.
 She feels strongly that art can teach children vital life skills and counter perfectionism in the following ways: